atelierspierrot/assets-library/DEVNOTES.md

         .../assets-library.php?type=js&commons&form_serialize

--   `build_preset_url( type , preset )` which will build the "href" or "src" URL to load a preset and all its dependendices ; the final URL is something like:
+-   `build_preset_url( type , preset )` which will build the "href" or "src" URL to load a preset and all its dependencies ; the final URL is something like:

         .../assets-library.php?type=js&preset=ajax